Seahorse (software)

-Seahorse is a GNOME front-end application for managing passwords, PGP and SSH keys.
+Seahorse (officially branded as Passwords and Secrets) is a GNOME front-end application for managing passwords, PGP and SSH keys.
 Seahorse integrates with a number of apps including Nautilus file manager, Epiphany browser and Evolution e-mail suite.
 It has HKP and LDAP key server support.

 PGP support is implemented utilizing GNU Privacy Guard.
 Passwords are securely stored encrypted with the user's login password using GNOME Keyring.
 Seahorse is released as free software under the GPL-2.0-or-later license.

 Developers

 Responsibility for maintenance and development of Seahorse has changed hands several times during its lifetime: